ipr-cnrs/openmanage/README.md

 * Install and enable web interface on https://<ip_address>:1311 if requested.
 * Fix idrac7's executable permissions.
 * Fix libssl error RAC1170.
+* Set up symlinks to be able to run apps from $PATH.

 ## Development